 What Should I Do if I Believe My Fourth Amendment Rights Have Been Violated?

-Any evidence seized during an illegal search can’t be used in criminal court.
+Evidence seized during an illegal search cannot be used in criminal court.
 It’s subject to what’s called the exclusionary rule, which prohibits the use of evidence that has been illegally obtained by law enforcement.
 People have sued the government and won for violations of their Fourth Amendment rights, claiming compensation for property damage, pain and suffering, lost wages, attorney fees and other expenses.

 If you feel that your right to privacy has been compromised, contact a criminal defense attorney to learn more about Fourth Amendment protections under the law and what recourse you may have for holding the government accountable for the violation.